jankechm/amcef_microservice/README.md

   <host>//./pipe/dockerDesktopLinuxEngine</host>
 </docker>
 ```
-This is an issue with Docker Desktop since version 4.31.0 https://github.com/spring-projects/spring-boot/issues/41199.
+This is an issue with Spring Boot and Docker Desktop since version 4.31.0 https://github.com/spring-projects/spring-boot/issues/41199.

 ### Generating OpenAPI documentation
 The documentation is being generated during the integration test phase and the app has to be started (it is stopped right after that phase).
-For this purpose, the _dev_ profile has to be used.
-(This profile is also used when running the app in an IDE.)
+For this purpose, the _openapi_ profile has to be used.
 ```
-./mvnw clean verify -Pdev
+./mvnw clean verify -Popenapi
 ```
 The Swagger UI OpenAPI definition is located at http://localhost:8080/swagger-ui/index.html.
 But first, the app has to be run.